Join our list

-Outdoor art exhibit is a must-see in the Almaguin Highlands –
+This summer and fall, check out the outdoor art exhibit that’s a must-see in the Almaguin Highlands north of Muskoka.

 Some people find a visit to Screaming Heads eerie, others find it intriguing.
 I, for one, relish the chance to put myself inside another’s artistic vision and step away from the everyday.
 If nothing else, everyone can agree that it’s a unique and impressive piece of work.